ccsource-org/Promise/README.md

-# Promises
+# Promise
-A promises from Andrew and all members at CCSource.org
+A promise from Andrew and all members at CCSource.org